-A personal loan typically refers to an installment loan.
-Under an installment loan, you borrow money from a lender and agree to pay it back in specific payments over a period of time.
-Payments might be made weekly, biweekly or monthly, depending on the terms of the loan.
+A personal loan typically refers to an installment loan, wherein you borrow money from a lender and agree to repay it in specific installments over a predetermined period, which may vary from weekly to biweekly or monthly, depending on the loan terms.

 Unsecured vs. Secured Personal Loans